Updated: May 9

 Proper digestion is one of the pillars of wellness.
 It's not enough to eat a nutrient-dense, real food diet if your body is not able to properly digest and absorb the nutrients it needs to function and heal properly.
 To help ensure your digestion functions properly, here are five crucial steps to follow:

 Try to always eat your meals while sitting down, not while working, when in a hurry or when anxious.
-Before you start eating, take a few deep breaths (inhale 2 seconds, hold 1 second, exhale 4 seconds) and take a minute to say grace and be thankful for the meal in front of you.
+Before you start eating, take a few deep breaths (inhale counting to 4, hold counting to 5, exhale counting to 7) and take a minute to say grace and be thankful for the meal in front of you.
 This will help activate the parasympathetic state and allow for best digestion.

 3. Take the hydrochloric acid (HCL) challenge.
 HCL is produced in the stomach and is needed not only for digesting food but also for killing pathogens that enter our body through our food and water.
 When your body doesn’t produce adequate amounts of HCL, your system will not be able to properly absorb essential nutrients from the food you eat, which can lead to many deficiencies.

 The symptoms of low stomach acid are the same as those of high stomach acid so it's very common for low stomach acid to be misdiagnosed.
 If you experience any of the following symptoms or conditions, you may benefit from supplementing with HCL:

 · Feeling full soon after you start eating